ileukocyte/hibernum/README.md

 # hibernum
-**Hibernum** is a modern Discord multi-purpose 100% [Kotlin](https://kotlinlang.org/)-coded bot that currently relies mostly on its musical functionality.
+**Hibernum** is a non-commercial modern Discord multi-purpose 100% [Kotlin](https://kotlinlang.org/)-coded bot that currently relies mostly on its musical functionality.

 ## Libraries and APIs used:
 * [Kotlin programming language](https://github.com/JetBrains/kotlin)